Towards Understanding Political Interactions on Instagram: Conclusion

 \section{Conclusion}

 We analysed how users interact with politicians and other influencers on Instagram.
 Based on a large dataset including hundreds of Italian public profiles and millions of comments, we find notable differences across categories.
 Comments to politicians are more frequent and longer in comparison to other categories.
 Political commenters tend to discuss more, but are less likely to drag users not yet engaged in the discussion.
 This work aims at fostering further researches in this field.
-As future work, we plan to monitor user interactions in the periods before and after the 2019 European Parliament election.
-In particular, we shall extend our analysis to include other countries of the European Union.
+We are currently monitoring the evolution in time of the interactions before and after the 2019 European Parliament election.\footnote{Daily updated results are available at \url{https://smartdata.polito.it/instagram_monitoring/}}